IoTKETI/Mobius/README.md

 # Mobius
 oneM2M IoT Server Platform
 ## Introduction
-Mobius is IoT Server platform base the oneM2M standard for supporting IoT service to manage multiple devices.
-It provides an application platform for the control, authentication, and interconnection of several Internet of things services.
+Mobius is the open source IoT server platform based on the oneM2M (http://www.oneM2M.org) standard.
+As oneM2M specifies, Mobius provides common services functions (e.g. registration, data management, subscription/notification, security) as middleware to IoT applications of different service domains.
+Not just oneM2M devices, but also non-oneM2M devices (i.e. by oneM2M interworking specifications and OCEAN TAS) can connect to Mobius.
 ## System stucture
+In oneM2M architecture, Mobius implements the IN-CSE which is the cloud/server in the infrastructure domain.
+IoT applications communicate with field domain IoT gateways/devices via Mobius.
 In oneM2M system stucture, the Mobius is a kind of IN-CSE as high level server platform exist in network.
 It handles all of the oneM2M data requests and performs serialization and deserialization of the resource data.

 <div align="center">